Bernadette Peters: 1975–1989: Rise to prominence

+1990s

+In 1990 she appeared in Woody Allen's Alice (1990).
+The following year she acted as Marie D'Agoult in the James Lapine directed period drama film Impromptu (1991).
+Peters starred alongside Hugh Grant, Judy Davis, Emma Thompson, Mandy Patinkin, and Julian Sands.
+In 1997 she voiced Sophie in the animated musical film Anastasia (1997).
+Peters has also appeared in such television films as The Last Best Year (1990), Cinderella (1997; receiving a nomination for the "Golden Satellite Award" for her role), and as Circe in the 1997 miniseries The Odyssey (2001).
+Peters voiced Rita the stray cat in the "Rita and Runt" segments of the animated series Animaniacs in the 1990s.
+Peters, as Rita, sang both original songs written for the show and parodies of Broadway musical numbers.

+Peters continued her association with Sondheim by appearing in a 1995 benefit concert of Anyone Can Whistle, playing the role of Fay Apple.
+Additionally, she appeared in several concerts featuring Sondheim's work, and performed at his 1993 Kennedy Center Honors ceremony.

 She next starred in the musical adaptation of Neil Simon's The Goodbye Girl with music by Marvin Hamlisch (1993).
 Peters won her second Tony for Best Leading Actress in a Musical for her performance as Annie Oakley in the 1999 Broadway revival of Annie Get Your Gun.
 Among many glowing notices, critic Lloyd Rose of The Washington Post commented: "[Peters] banishes all thoughts of Ethel Merman about two bars into her first number, 'Doin' What Comes Natur'lly.'
-Partly this is because Merman's Annie was a hearty, boisterous gal, while Peters plays an adorable, slightly goofy gamine. ...
-For anyone who cares about the American musical theater, the chance to see Peters in this role is reason enough to see the show."
+Partly this is because Merman's Annie was a hearty, boisterous gal, while Peters' plays an adorable, slightly goofy gamine. ...
+For anyone who cares about the American musical theatre, the chance to see Peters in this role is reason enough to see the show."
 Playbill went even further: "Arguably the most talented comedienne in the musical theatre today, Peters manages to extract a laugh from most every line she delivers."
+Peters has been nominated for the Tony Award seven times, winning twice, and has also received an honorary Tony Award.
+She has also been nominated for the Drama Desk Award nine times, winning three times, for Annie Get Your Gun, Song and Dance and Dames at Sea.